TascoGitGud/Bicycle-Manufacturer-Performance-Analysis-Using-SQL/README.md

 *💡 Observations:*

-> _Road Bikes, Touring Bikes, and Mountain Bikes consistently dominate both revenue and order volume across all months — with Road Bikes peaking at $2.1M in Mar 2014 alone._
+> _Road Bikes, Touring Bikes, and Mountain Bikes consistently dominate both revenue and order volume across all months - with Road Bikes peaking at $2.1M in Mar 2014 alone._

 </details>

 <details>
 <summary><b>Query 2: YoY Growth Rate by Category</b> (Click to expand)</summary>

-**Question: Calc % YoY growth rate by SubCategory & release top 3 cat with highest grow rate.
+*Question: Calc % YoY growth rate by SubCategory & release top 3 cat with highest grow rate.
 Can use metric: quantity_item.
-Round results to 2 decimal.**
+Round results to 2 decimal.*

-*Identifying the top 3 fastest-growing subcategories gives leadership a clear signal of where demand is heading - useful for production planning and deciding where to invest next.*
+**Identifying the top 3 fastest-growing subcategories gives leadership a clear signal of where demand is heading - useful for production planning and deciding where to invest next.**

 ```sql
 WITH